Bentley is redesigning its Continental range, starting with the GT coupe which we saw in redesigned form at last September's 2017 Frankfurt auto show.

 2020 Bentley Flying Spur spy shots - Image via S. Baldauf/SB-MedienEnlarge Photo

-As mentioned above, Bentley has just redesigned the Continental GT with an upgraded 6.0-liter W-12 that now makes 626 horsepower and 664 pound-feet of torque and has a stop-start function.
+As mentioned above, Bentley has just redesigned the Continental GT with an upgraded 6.0-liter twin-turbocharged W-12 that now makes 626 horsepower and 664 pound-feet of torque and has a stop-start function.

-Other features should include a 12.3-inch infotainment screen, an instrument panel display developed from the Audi virtual cockpit, LED matrix headlights, a three-chamber air suspension, and a 48-volt anti-roll control system that uses electronic actuators on the anti-roll bars.
+Other features should include a 12.3-inch infotainment screen, an instrument panel display developed from the Audi virtual cockpit, LED matrix headlights, a 3-chamber air suspension, and a 48-volt anti-roll control system that uses electronic actuators on the anti-roll bars.
 All of this equipment is found in the new Conti GT.